imSoTn/CrookedToe-s-Module/Modules/OSCLeash/README.md

 | Turning Deadzone | Minimum stretch for turning | 0.15 |
 | Turning Goal | Maximum turning angle in degrees | 90° |

 # Troubleshooting

 ## Common Issues
 - **No Movement Response**:
   - Verify OSC is enabled in VRChat
+  - Manually delete the OSC avatar files from your computer
   - Check that VRCOSC is running
   - Verify parameter names match exactly (including case)
   - Check that the leash name in settings matches your parameter prefix